Texas judge: Hospital can remove baby from life support

 Duncan said there had been “many, many” conversations with Tinslee’s family about her dire condition.

-“We care a lot about Tinslee,” Duncan said. “”We care a lot about her family.”
+“We care a lot about Tinslee,” Duncan said.
+“We care a lot about her family.”

 Tarrant County Juvenile Court Judge Alex Kim issued a temporary restraining order to stop the removal of life support on Nov.
 10. But Kim was removed from the case after the hospital filed a motion questioning his impartiality and saying he had bypassed case-assignment rules to designate himself as the presiding judge.

-After his removal, Judge Marion was assigned to hear the request for an injunction in Tarrant County district court.
+After his removal, Judge Marion, who is chief justice of Texas’ Fourth Court of Appeals, was assigned to hear the request for an injunction in Tarrant County district court.

 Prior to Thursday’s ruling, both sides agreed that if Marion denied the injunction request, the hospital would wait at least seven days before taking Tinslee off life-support.
 In her decision, Marion said the seven-day period would give the girl’s mother time to file a notice of appeal and a motion for emergency relief with the state court of appeals.
-Texas Right to Life said the mother plans to appeal the decision.

 Cook Children’s said hospital officials had been talking to Tinslee’s family for months about concerns for her long-term survival.
 By August, the hospital said, everyone on the girl’s care team agreed that further care was futile and by September they had begun talking to the family about withdrawing life support.
 With the doctors and her family still unable to resolve their differences, the ethics committee met Oct.
 30 and unanimously decided further treatment was inappropriate.